Published: January 27, 2023 Author: Andrey Isaev

 Having studied all the “neighboring” categories, without which this review would be incomplete, we move on to the type of applications that are much closer to Picasa in terms of their ideology and functionality.
 There are surprisingly few such apps and almost all of them are paid, but we found two free ones for numerous users who are looking for an alternative to Picasa.
 Let's talk about them, and about the most popular solution in the paid category.

-This is a brand new app coming out at the end of 2021.
-It is regularly updated with the necessary functionality, but the most necessary functions are already there.
-The mission of the developers is to provide the best archive management tools, regardless of its location, allowing the user to decide for himself where and how to store his photos and videos.
+This is relatively new application first released at the end of 2021.
+It is regularly updated with new functionality, but the most necessary functions are already there.
+The mission of the developers is to provide the best photo management tool, regardless of the photo location, allowing the user to decide where and how to store her or his photos and videos.
 Definitely this application is worth it to evaluate it and make your own opinion - whether Tonfotos satisfies all the needs of modern users.

 It is a long-established open source program originally written for Linux but later ported to other OSes.
 Formally, it has many of the features that users are used to in Picasa.
 The truth is implemented in a kind of "Linux" style.
 If you want rich features, flexibility of settings and are not afraid of the complexity of development, a peculiar design, then this application is quite possible to try.